RSS Feed

 Lacock – at the Sign of the Angel – and Castle Combe

-We are up and out of the B&B in Marazion by 9, after a hearty breakfast (surprisingly good.)
-Then it’s driving, driving and more driving.
-We drive through Glastonbury, but do not stop.
-This is not an attractive town!
+We were up and out of the B&B in Marazion by 9, after a hearty breakfast (surprisingly good.)
+Then it was driving, driving and more driving.
+We drove through Glastonbury, but did not stop.
+This was not an attractive town!
 And this is twice I have visited areas fabled as the birthplace/resting place of King Arthur, and twice have been disappointed!
-The first was Tintagel, now it’s Glastonbury…maybe it’s me.
-Nonetheless, we have driven through beautiful country, and we are now in Wiltshire, and are just coming into Lacock, around 5PM.
-This is where “Pride and Prejudice” was filmed (is there any other Mr. Darcy than Colin Firth?)
+The first was Tintagel, now it was Glastonbury…maybe it’s me.
+Nonetheless, we have driven through beautiful country, and we were now in Wiltshire, just coming into Lacock, around 5PM.
+This is where “Pride and Prejudice” was filmed (is there any other Mr. Darcy than Colin Firth?
+I think not.)

 The Sign of the Angel in Lacock

-What a beautiful charming little town!
+What an exquisite little town!
 It’s fifteenth century, and owned by the National Trust.
-We are lucky enough to get two rooms in The Sign of the Angel, where we duck down through the doors, and the floors all slope downward.
-The rooms are enchanting, and as no twin bedded-room is available we opt to have our own room each.
-Both are en-suite, with big bathtubs to wallow in, which we did!
-My room is painted deep pink, with burgundy carpet, white iron queen sized bed, feather pillows and bolsters, old antique furniture – and somewhere, there is a resident ghost!
+We were lucky enough to get two rooms in The Sign of the Angel, where we ducked down through the doors, and where the floors all sloped.
+The rooms were enchanting, and as no twin bedded-room was available we opted to each have our own room.
+Both were en-suite, with big bathtubs to wallow in, which we did!
+My room was painted deep pink, with burgundy carpet, white iron queen sized bed, feather pillows and bolsters, old antique furniture – and somewhere, there was a resident ghost!
 It said so on the little marquee in the old hallway.

 The George pub and inn in Lacock

-This afternoon, the sun is back out and after wandering around the town (which takes about 5 minutes), Diane and I buy English newspapers and take them to the adorable little pub, The George.
-The door is open wide and inside it is everything a pub should be – and more.
-I order a cuppa, and Diane an apple cider, and we sit in a corner and I read the Guardian – so very civilized and literary as we are.
-I love this place.
+This afternoon, the sun was back out and after wandering around the town (which takes about 5 minutes), Diane and I bought English newspapers and took them to the adorable little pub, The George.
+The door was open wide and inside it was everything a pub should be – and more.
+I ordered a cuppa, and Diane an apple cider, and we sat in a corner and I read the Guardian – so very civilized and literary as we were.
+I loved this place.

 The small restaurant at Sign of the Angel

-Next is dinner.
-Downstairs is the Angel’s unbelievably charming dining room – the food is fabulous – salads, baked goat cheese on toasted olive bread, wonderful veggies, crusty rolls and deep yellow butter.
+Next was dinner.
+Downstairs was the Angel’s unbelievably charming dining room – the food is fabulous – salads, baked goat cheese on toasted olive bread, wonderful veggies, crusty rolls and deep yellow butter.
 (I have eaten far more on this trip than I would ever eat at home – I hope!
-But then – we are hiking.)
+But then – we are hiking.
+Excuses, excuses…)

-After dinner, Diane and I walk down the tiny lamplit streets under a clear black velvet night sky full of stars (I am sure she wishes Robert were there instead of just me…)
+After dinner, Diane and I walked down the tiny lamplit streets under a clear black velvet night sky full of stars (I am sure she wishes Robert were there instead of just me…)

 Lacock’s charming houses

-The windows in several houses are uncurtained and we are able to look into the glowing small yellow-lit living rooms and dining rooms of these ancient homes built in the time of Shakespeare.
+The windows in several houses were uncurtained and we were able to look into the glowing small yellow-lit living rooms and dining rooms of these ancient homes built in the time of Shakespeare.

-And now I am all packed for the drive back to Gatwick tomorrow, (after we see Castle Combe) and sitting up against my feather bolsters finishing my journal (more or less.)
+Then we packed for the drive back to Gatwick tomorrow, (after we see Castle Combe) and I’m sitting up against my feather bolsters finishing my journal (more or less.)
 I have seen and done much – Diane has really pushed me to do more than I even conceived of– and I am so grateful.
 It has been really wonderful, and I’ve learned so much about England.
 It is good to know there are still the ancient towns, the footpaths (all 1,500 of them) and back roads, the hedgerows, stiles and kissing gates on this jolly old island.

 Castle Combe

-Up early to breakfast downstairs… We have porridge with brown sugar and cream!
-I think I’ve died and gone to heaven (there’s the sign, you see.)
-We are also offered fresh raspberries, strawberries, blackberries and a hot breakfast.
+Up early to breakfast downstairs… We had porridge with brown sugar and cream!
+I thought I’d died and gone to heaven (there’s the sign, you see.)
+We were also offered fresh raspberries, strawberries, blackberries and a hot breakfast.

-It is a misty morning as we leave Lacock for Castle Combe.
-We take a wrong turn somewhere, but manage to eventually find the road, passing through towns called Tiddleywinks and Shepton Mallet, to yet another entrancing small village.
-We park in the car park, and walk down a steep hill right into Jane Austen country.
+It was a misty morning as we left Lacock for Castle Combe.
+We took a wrong turn somewhere, but managed to eventually find the road, passing through towns called Tiddleywinks and Shepton Mallet, to yet another entrancing small village.
+We parked in the car park, and walked down a steep hill right into Jane Austen country.

 An early morning walk in Castle Combe

 Beautiful (for want of a better word) tiny stone and brick homes and shops framed in ivy, or flowering or berried vines.
-We wander about the town in a happy daze, then begin our hike through the surrounding countryside.
-Beginning in misty dim morning weather, the sun eventually breaks through the mist, and the day clears as we walk in quiet woods where beech leaves dropping to the ground sound like the patter of tiny feet following us.
+We wandered about the town in a happy daze, then began our hike through the surrounding countryside.
+The morning mist slowly began to burn away with the sun eventually breaking through, and the day clears as we walked in quiet woods where beech leaves dropped to the ground, sounding like the patter of tiny feet following us.

 A walk around Castle Combe

-Across fields and climbing over stiles and gates and crossing streams, we manage to again get lost!
-We finally find the main road behind a farm, and wind up at Castle Combe, where we stop at a most adorable little pub for a quick drink.
-Then we ramble around a delightful tiny shop that has the most perfect things: pictures, objets, pottery, photography — all so beautiful, you want to buy out the shop.
-I didn’t (surprise!) but Diane makes some inroads…
+Across fields and climbing over stiles and gates and crossing streams, we managed to again get lost!
+We finally found the main road behind a farm, and wound up at Castle Combe, where we stopped at a most adorable little pub for a quick drink.
+Then we rambled around a delightful tiny shop that has the most perfect things: pictures, objets, pottery, photography — all so beautiful, you wanted to buy out the shop.
+I didn’t (surprise!) but Diane made some inroads…

 Lunch at the Castle Inn Hotel – more cheese

-Then it is back to our lovely elegant pub for a quick lunch.
-We sit outside in the sunshine, watching as about 30 Japanese wander into town.
-Moments later, about 15 bikers zoom in and park in the square.
+Then it was back to our lovely elegant pub for a quick lunch.
+We sat outside in the sunshine, watching as about 30 Japanese wandered into town.
+Moments later, about 15 bikers zoomed in and parked in the square.
 Even here, time doesn’t stand still….

-And as it moves on, we must start thinking of getting on our way.
-We walk back up the hill to the car park, the sun by now shining so brilliantly, it is intensely hot.
-And then it’s on the road to our hotel at Gatwick, a quick bath and dinner, and so to bed.
-We must be up at 7AM to catch the hotel bus to the airport by 9AM.
+And as it moves on, we had to begin thinking of getting on our way.
+We walked back up the hill to the car park, the sun by now shining so brilliantly, it was intensely hot.
+And then it was on the road to our hotel at Gatwick, a quick bath and dinner, and so to bed.
+We had to be ready at 7AM to catch the hotel bus to the airport by 9AM.
 We have seen so many beautiful, traditional, wonderful sights on this trip — been transported back to a quieter, cozier and less frenetic time…

 People tell me old England, the backroads and coastal towns, are disappearing or changing beyond recognition.
 Maybe so…but not for me.
 On this hike, England was everything – and more – that I hoped it would be.
 I love England…I always will.